theochem/cuGBasis/README.md

 ```bash
 cmake -S . -B ./out/build/ -DCUDAToolkit_ROOT=/some/path
 ```
-2. If NVCC is not found, add the following flag to correct path
+2. If NVCC compiler is not found, add the following flag to correct path
 ```bash
 cmake -S . -B ./out/build/ -DCUDACXX=/some/path/bin/nvcc
 ```